-To advance practical impact for integrated capacity expansion planning, our ablation-like numerical tests demonstrate the importance of nodal \emph{and} contingency-aware grid physics (Table \ref{tab:bundle_results}), as well as the speedup contribution of each individual CANOPI algorithmic innovation (Table \ref{tab:speedups}).
-CANOPI lowers the computational barrier for researchers and practitioners to utilize more accurate nodal planning tools, translating to improved economic and reliability outcomes.
+Our numerical experiments demonstrate the importance of nodal \emph{and} contingency-aware grid physics (Table \ref{tab:bundle_results}), and the speedup contribution of each CANOPI algorithmic innovation (Table \ref{tab:speedup_decomp}). {We numerically demonstrate the convergence of the overall impedance correction framework (Section \ref{sec:multi_bund_corr}).} CANOPI lowers the computational barrier for researchers and practitioners to utilize more accurate nodal planning tools, translating to improved economic and reliability outcomes.